 EXPLANATION OF ANXIETY

-Anxiety is a protective mechanism where feelings of uneasiness, concern, and apprehension lead to behaviors that keep us, our loved ones, and our environment safe from harm.
+Anxiety is an automatic and protective mechanism where feelings of uneasiness, concern, and apprehension lead to behaviors that keep us, our loved ones, and our environment safe from harm.
 Because we are concerned for our own well-being, we avoid a snarling dog.
 Because we are concerned for our children's safety, we have them wear seatbelts.
 Because we are worried about our environment, we recycle.

 Some amount of anxiety and worrying is a normal and necessary part of life and indicates that our internal protective systems are doing what they are supposed to do.
 The anxiety response system can be viewed as an evolutionarily adaptive mechanism in that those individuals who feared immediate dangers, worried about the future, and planned protective measures were able to survive and pass on their genes.
 We are the descendants of the scared and worried - we are the survivors.